The Irish Cholera Epidemic in Dublin Ireland in 1832

 Hospital for the Poor

 Mary Aikenhead had a dream to open a hospital for the poor.
-This only strengthened the resolve to fulfill her dream of a hospital for the poor.
+This only strengthened the resolve to fulfill her dream of a hospital.
 She heard of a house for sale at St Stephens Green for £3,000.

 This large amount of money was not the only problem.
 The people on the more affluent Southside did not take kindly to the idea of a free hospital.
 That did not stop her.